kstenerud/KSCrash/README.md

 ### Beta Note

-KSCrash is "beta" software for two reasons:

-1. Though it has received months of testing, I have not yet deployed it into one of my live apps.
-Until then, I cannot in good faith call it "production" code.

-2. I haven't written a decent server-side API for it yet (I have a really crappy API server + webapp that I wrote using Django and Cappuccino that I'd be embarrassed to show anyone.
-If you can help with this effort, let me know!).
-It does work with Hockey and Quincy, and I'll be adding support for other services soon.
+Although it's now being shipped in production apps, KSCrash is still officially considered "beta" software because there are a few more enhancements I want to make before releasing version 1.0.

+The following features are newer and not as tested as the rest:

+- Recrash detection
+- Interesting address detection in the stack and registers
+- Zombie detection
+- Crash Doctor

+These features are being used in deployed systems, but have not had as much exposure as the rest of the library.

+Also, the backend side is not done yet, though Hockey and Quincy integration is fully implemented and working (more on the way as time allows).

 ### Another crash reporter?
 Why?

-Because all existing solutions fall short.
-PLCrashReporter comes very close, but not quite:
+Because all existing solutions fall short in some way:

-* It can't handle stack overflow crashes.
+* None of them handle stack overflow crashes.
-* It doesn't fill in all fields for its Apple crash reports.
+* None of them fill in all fields for its Apple crash reports.
-* It can't symbolicate on the device.
+* Some don't symbolicate on the device.
-* It only records enough information for an Apple crash report, though there is plenty of extra useful information to be gathered!
+* They only record enough information for an Apple crash report, though there is plenty of other useful information to be gathered!

 As well, each crash reporter service, though most of them use PLCrashReporter at the core, has its own format and API.